openSUSE/rapidquilt/README.md

 # Rapidquilt

-This is experimental and currently very limited reimplementation of quilt & patch in one.
+This is very specialized reimplementation of quilt & patch in one.
+It supports only the `push` command.
 The goal is to be very fast.

 ## Usage